maddyhowell/pyMON/README.md

 - an identification for the star (Star_ID)

 Other required inputs to be passed in as a python dictionary include:
 - sm: smoothing parameter (same as pySYD).
-Set to unity for no extra smoothing
+Default will be 2, to ensure sufficient smoothing for low numax stars.
 - lowerp: the lower frequency of the power excess.
 If set to None, the lowerp frequency will be determined from a full width half max estimate
 - upperp: the lower frequency of the power excess.
 If set to None, the upperp frequency will be determined from a full width half max estimate
 - background_model: chosen from one of the options above.
 Note: there is a known bug for the harvey background model.